Hvar Itinerary – the best of Hvar Island in 3, 5 or 7 days

 Jelsa is a delightful small town with a relaxed vibe.
 It is located along a deep inlet with a large marina and expands over steep hills on either side.

-Jelsa is a fabulous town to explore with its beautiful streets, cute shops and fabulous restaurants.
-Here we have found the best ice cream shop and even more churches in a tiny area than usual, even for Croatian standards!
+Jelsa is a fabulous town to explore with its beautiful streets, cute shops, and fantastic restaurants.
+Here I have found the best ice cream shop and more churches in a tiny area than usual, even for Croatian standards!

 With 5 days you’ll be able to explore Hvar Island extensively but, compared to the 7-day itinerary, you’ll have less time to explore the surrounding islands.

-Because you won’t be going via Jelsa for the day trip to Brac we recommend you start earlier on day 4 and visit Jelsa on your way to the beaches of the south.
+Because this itinerary doesn’t allow for a day trip to Brac, you won’t be going via Jelsa for the ferry either.
+That’s why I recommend you start earlier on day 4 and visit Jelsa on your way to the beaches of the south.

 Day 1 – Hvar Town